-- (1) All of the options were granted pursuant to Odetics' 1997 Stock Incentive Plan and entitle the holder to purchase shares of Class A common stock of Odetics.
-All of the options referenced in the above table have a maximum term of ten years, subject to earlier termination in the event of the optionee's termination of employment with Odetics or its subsidiaries.
-The options vest in three equal annual installments commencing October 1, 2000 subject to acceleration of vesting in the event of the merger, consolidation or reorganization of Odetics if such options are not assumed or otherwise continued in effect in such transaction.
-In addition, the Compensation and Stock Option Committee has the authority to provide for the accelerated vesting of options whether or not the options are assumed or otherwise continued in effect or upon the termination of the optionee's employment following such transaction. - (2) The Company may also finance the option exercise by loaning the optionee sufficient funds to pay the exercise price for the purchased shares and the applicable federal and state withholding taxes to which the optionee becomes subject in connection with such exercise. - (3) The 5% and 10% assumed rates of appreciation are prescribed by the rules and regulations of the SEC and do not represent management's estimate or projection of future trading prices of the Class A common stock.
-Unless the market price of the common stock does in fact appreciate over the option term, no value will be realized from the option grants. - (4) The exercise price per share of the options granted represented 110% of the closing sales price of the underlying shares of Class A common stock on the date the options were granted.
+- (1) The option was granted pursuant to Odetics' 1997 Stock Incentive Plan and entitles the holder to purchase shares of Class A common stock of Odetics.
+The option has a maximum term of ten years, subject to earlier termination in the event of the optionee's termination of employment with Odetics or its subsidiaries.
+The option vests in three equal annual installments with the first installment vesting on the first year anniversary of the grant date, subject to acceleration of vesting in the event of the merger, consolidation or reorganization of Odetics if such option is not assumed or otherwise continued in effect in such transaction.
+In addition, the Compensation and Stock Option Committee has the authority to provide for the accelerated vesting of the option whether or not the option is assumed or otherwise continued in effect or upon the termination of the optionee's employment following such transaction. - (2) Odetics may also finance the option exercise by loaning the optionee sufficient funds to pay the exercise price for the purchased shares and the applicable federal and state withholding taxes to which the optionee becomes subject in connection with such exercise. - (3) The 5% and 10% assumed rates of appreciation are prescribed by the rules and regulations of the SEC and do not represent management's estimate or projection of future trading prices of the Class A common stock.
+Unless the market price of the common stock does in fact appreciate over the option term, no value will be realized from the option grants.
+Actual gains, if any, are dependent upon numerous factors, including, without limitation, the future performance of Odetics and its business units, overall business and market conditions, and the option holder's continued employment with Odetics throughout the entire vesting period and option term, which factors are not reflected in this table. - (4) In connection with his services to Zyfer, Inc., a subsidiary of Odetics, Mr. Fruehauf was granted an option to purchase 250,000 shares of the common stock of Zyfer under the Zyfer, Inc. Special Executive Stock Option Plan at an exercise price of \$0.50 per share.
+The option has a maximum term of ten years, subject to earlier termination in the event of the optionee's termination of employment with Zyfer and its affiliates.
+The option is immediately exercisable but is subject to Zyfer's right to repurchase any unvested shares.
+The option vests, and the right of repurchase lapses, after five years, subject to acceleration of vesting in the event of the consummation of an initial public offering of the securities of Zyfer.
+In addition, the Board of Directors of Zyfer has the authority to provide for the accelerated vesting of the option.